pengzh1/pst-kdd2024/README.md

 Some of the steps in the following pipeline are time-consuming, and some of the intermediate products and models have been stored on the [cloud storage](https://jupyterg6mrhfonqbcs.app.featurize.cn/files/data.zip?_xsrf=2%7Cd99d61f9%7C361a5e85026090fd207bee3d40393da4%7C1718280108) (the faster Baidu cloud storage is still being uploaded, and the link will be updated after the upload is completed),

 The work we do includes
--Using open-source project [SmartCite]（ https://github.com/pengzh1/SmartCite ）, and fix some bugs, parse the structure of the XML paper, see [smartcite. md](smartcite.md) for details
+- Using open-source project [SmartCite]（ https://github.com/pengzh1/SmartCite ）, and fix some bugs, parse the structure of the XML paper, see [smartcite. md](smartcite.md) for details
--Three BERT model scores were trained as sorting features using sentences that contain all references or only a single reference, as detailed in [bert.py](bert.py), [bert-sig.py](bert-sig.py), and [bert-sigunion.py](bert-sigunion.py)
+- Three BERT model scores were trained as sorting features using sentences that contain all references or only a single reference, as detailed in [bert.py](bert.py), [bert-sig.py](bert-sig.py), and [bert-sigunion.py](bert-sigunion.py)
--Using the page-rank algorithm, calculate the pagerank scores and rankings for each reference as sorting features -Calculate whether each reference appears separately in a sentence as a sorting feature -Use oagbert v2 sim to calculate the similarity score between the citation and the original text as the sorting feature.
+- Using the page-rank algorithm, calculate the pagerank scores and rankings for each reference as sorting features
+- Calculate whether each reference appears separately in a sentence as a sorting feature
+- Use oagbert v2 sim to calculate the similarity score between the citation and the original text as the sorting feature.
 The calculation of simscore can be found in [sim.sh](sim.sh)
--Using a DNN neural network with 2 hidden layers, L1 regularization, and BatchNormalization to predict the final classification results
+- Using a DNN neural network with 2 hidden layers, L1 regularization, and BatchNormalization to predict the final classification results